SilbigerLab/Titrator/Protocols/TitratorSOP.md

 		2. Click on the first row and then proceed to the analytical balance.
 	3. Weigh the sample from the Analytical Balance.
 		1. See [“Protocol Procedure for Using the Balance” ](BalanceSOP.md), Turn on the balance > tap LabX Online (on balance) > weigh empty bottle first > Press “→T←” button to “Zero” the balance.
 			1. *[Note: The balance may connect to LabX automatically upon switching on.
-Also, note, the LabX workspace for the balance must be open for the data to transfer]*
+Also, note, the LabX workspace for the balance must be open for the data to transfer (go to labX main page > show workbench > xp205dr]*
 		2. In this step, carefully add the sample into the 80ml cup until the scale reads 60g ± .5g or instructed otherwise.
 			1. If the pipettes are available, open the top of the case and use the pipette vertically from the cup then pour until the weight reaches 60g ± .5g or instructed otherwise.
 			2. If the pipettes aren’t available, use a beaker to pour on the sample on the side while the case is open.
 (PROCEDE WITH EXTREME CAUTION!)